teller-protocol/teller-widget/README.md

 # Teller Widget
-Widget that allows any React app integrate Teller loans
+Widget that allows any React app to integrate Teller loans

 ## Testing
 Run storybook by doing